KumarBibekAnand-2023MT93273/scalable-services-microservices-project/README.md

 # scalable-services-microservices-project
-This a project containing all microservices created as part of Scalable services subject assignment task
+This is a project containing all microservices created as part of Scalable services subject assignment task.